lsds/KungFu/docs/index.rst

 Getting started
 ===============

-KungFu is simple to install, deploy and run.
+We try to keep it as simple as possible to install, deploy and run KungFu.
-It does not require extra deployments like parameter servers or heavy dependencies like OpenMPI and NCCL as in Horovod.
+KungFu does not require extra deployments like parameter servers or heavy dependencies like OpenMPI and NCCL as in Horovod.
-KungFu can be very easily deployed and run on your laptop, your desktop and your server with minimal efforts.
+KungFu can run on your laptop, your desktop and your server, with and without GPUs.
-Please follow the simple instruction in the README to install KungFu.
+Please follow the instruction in the README to install KungFu.

 Examples
 ========

-We provide various full training examples to help you handle different TensorFlow training abstractions.
+We provide various training examples that shows how to enable KungFu for different kinds of TensorFlow programs.

 Session
 -------

-TensorFlow Session is a low-level but very powerful training API that allows you to compile a static graph for iterative training.
+TensorFlow Session is a low-level but powerful interface that allows you to compile a static graph for iterative training.
-Session is the core API for TensorFlow 1 programs.
-To enable KungFu, you need to wrap your ``tf.train.Optimizer`` in any KungFu distributed optimizer, and use ``BroadcastGlobalVariablesOp`` to broadcast global variables at the first step of your training.
+Session is the core for TensorFlow 1 programs.
+To enable KungFu, you need to wrap your ``tf.train.Optimizer`` in a KungFu distributed optimizer, and use ``BroadcastGlobalVariablesOp`` to broadcast global variables at the first step of your training.